sihyungyou/sihyungyou.github.io/_posts/2021-02-06-iOS-interview-questions-beginner.md

 view2.alpha = 0.5 // Yes!
 ```

----
+### Question #3

-### #3 This complicated code sorts an array of names alphabetically.
+This complicated code sorts an array of names alphabetically.
 Simplify the closure as much as you can.

 ```swift
 var animals = ["fish", "cat", "chicken", "dog"]